FIRST-Tech-Challenge/FtcRobotController/doc/OdometryPod.md

 distance traveled, respectively and $r_{lr}$ is the distance between the left and right pod, respectively.

-### Estimating Distance Traveled in Each Direction
+### Estimating Distance Traveled in Each Direction Generic Wheel Diagram.drawio.png

 For a given pod at distance $\vec{r}$ from the center of the robot, and measuring distance traveled perpendicular to the radius, we can write the distance measured, $d_m$